Our Laboratory

 Her research interests focus on cancer survivors and their families, with a focus on developing and testing questionnaires, models, and interventions for fear of cancer recurrence, sexuality, fatigue, stigma, and dyadic adjustment.

-Dr. Lebel is currently supervising the Doctoral dissertations of Alanna Chu, Lauriane Giguère, Nicole Rutkowski, Jani Lamarche, Ghizlène Sehabi, and Malick Outtara.
+Dr. Lebel is currently supervising the Doctoral dissertations of Alanna Chu, Lauriane Giguère, Ghizlène Sehabi, Malick Ouattara, and Annstein Bedeau.

 -